z5219951/revenue/README.md

 - Catboost 0.23.2
 - xgboost 1.1.1

+>**Install using the command** `pip install -r  requirements.txt`

 ## What's included

 ## How to run

 ## Teams
 - Tim Luo `z5115679@ad.unsw.edu.au`
 - Shu Yang `z5172181@ad.unsw.edu.au`
 - YixiaoZhan `z5210796@ad.unsw.edu.au`
 - Yue Qi `z5219951@ad.unsw.edu.au`

+## Issues
+The current modal for this project may not perfect.
+We are still exploring more suitable methods to improve the performance of outputs.
+Please contact us if there is anything wrong, appreciated.

+## Maintainer
+If you have any enquiries on this project or any other questions, please contact us at `z5115679@ad.unsw.edu.au`